planetarypy/TC/PSO-Application.md

 user metrics are available.
 However, we will use the planetarypy/pvl library as an example case.

-The `pvl` project, although it has had no commits in more than two years, is widely used by planetary science Python developers to deal with the pervasive parameter value language (PVL) standard in Planetary Data System (PDS) archives, and used in image labels written by the Integrated Software for Imagers and Spectrometers (ISIS) software.
+The `pvl` project, although prior to its recent commits had none in more than two years, is widely used by planetary science Python developers to deal with the pervasive parameter value language (PVL) standard in Planetary Data System (PDS) archives, and used in image labels written by the Integrated Software for Imagers and Spectrometers (ISIS) software.
 It is officially listed as 'being used' by more than 20 other GitHub projects, and is likely used by many more.
 Its hosting on the Python Package Index (PyPI) indicates that it